Statement of Purpose

 - Non-spendable fund balance of the General Fund shall have no benchmark level, but rather shall total the amounts reported for inventory and prepaid expenditures.

 - Committed fund balance of the General Fund includes funds formally earmarked for art purchases and special projects approved by the Library Board of Trustees.
-Revenues dedicated to art and special projects include: Proceeds from the book sales (except for one book sale of which the proceeds are used for the employee picnic or holiday dinner), donations to the Library, and forfeitures of unspent EZ Pay receipts.
+Revenues dedicated to art and special projects include: Proceeds from the book sales (except for one book sale of which the proceeds are used for the employee picnic or holiday dinner) and donations to the Library.

-- The Library Board and Executive Director should try to maintain unassigned fund balance in the General Fund at a level of fifteen percent (15%) of the subsequent year's budgeted expenditures.
+- The Library Board and Executive Director should try to maintain unassigned fund balance in the General Fund at a level of 35-45% of the subsequent year's budgeted expenditures.

 - 100% of the fund balance reported in the Building and Equipment Special Reserve Fund shall be considered committed to capital projects and major building and system repairs.
 The Library Board must approve any expenditure of funds out of the Special Reserve Fund through the budget and appropriation process.